Rolex “Batman” GMT-Master II (116710BLNR) – Review On The Wrist & What’s In The Box

 This watch has quickly become one of my favorites in my collection.
 Below are my top five reasons why:

-- I don’t like to focus on the economics of my watch collection, but in this case it’s hard to ignore the exceptional demand for this particular “Batman” model that is holding and even exceeding the retail price.
-So if anyone is on the fence about buying this watch, that’s a pretty strong “insurance policy” if you end up for some unknown reason not liking the watch
+I don’t like to focus on the economics of my watch collection, but in this case, it’s hard to ignore the exceptional demand for this particular GMT-Master II Batman model that is so significantly exceeding the retail price.
+So if anyone is on the fence about buying this watch at the retail price from an Authorized Dealer, that’s a pretty strong “insurance policy” if you end up for some unknown reason not liking the watch

-Even though it retails for $8,995 USD, I feel it offers outstanding value for money with the heritage of Rolex, usability of the watch with it’s depth rating & GMT function, not to finally mention how strongly it’s holding its value.
+Even though it retails for $8,995 USD, I feel it offers outstanding value for money with the heritage of Rolex, the usability of the watch with its depth rating & GMT function, not to finally mention how strongly it’s exceeded its original retail price.